 Despite all the progress we’ve made in crypto tooling the last couple of years, one difficult task remains unsolved: extracting data from blockchains.
 Blockchain data is messy, disorganized and time-consuming even for an experienced engineer.
 Today, we are excited to announce a software development kit (SDK) to query data from the Ethereum blockchain – a problem we’ve been trying to solve for many years.
 We’ve been dogfooding the SDK internally for the last few months and used it to instrument over 20 DeFi protocols supporting over a dozen customers and thousands of users.

-As a first-time sponsor at ETHGlobal’s HackMoney, which is the world’s largest DeFi hackathon, we were blown away by the innovation and creativity of all the DeFi projects!
-Congrats to a record participation by 1100 hackers from over 75 countries and 231 projects submitted.
-We had several fantastic submissions using the Covalent unified API to bring transparency and visibility to assets across all blockchain networks.
+As a first time sponsor at HackFS, we at Covalent were blown away by the innovation and creativity of the projects!
+Congrats to all the participants making up the 150+ submissions.
+We had 10 submissions using our unified API to bring transparency and visibility to assets across all blockchain networks.
 The Covalent API is ideal for hackathons because it is simply the fastest way for teams to access granular and historical on-chain data without code, unlocking One Billion possibilities.